JakeC007/JakeC007.github.io/CCS.md

 #### Miscellaneous

+* *A Civic Technologist's Practice Guide*, by Cyd Harrell
 * [A student guide for navigating ethical issues in the tech industry](https://foundation.mozilla.org/en/initiatives/great-tech-great-responsibility/), by The Mozilla Foundation
 * *Ethics of Invention*, by Sheila Jasanoff (subtitle: Technology and the Human Future)
 * [Data Voids](https://datasociety.net/wp-content/uploads/2018/05/Data_Society_Data_Voids_Final_3.pdf), by Golbiewski and Boyd.
 The Data and Society Institute (subtitle: Where Missing Data Can Easily Be Exploited)